Casttllee/Honeypot-Setup/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Cybersecurity Analysis: Understanding of cybersecurity tools and techniques for reconnaissance and threat assessment.
+- Vulnerability Assessment: Identifying potential vulnerabilities through analysis of open ports and software versions.
+- Correlation Analysis: Ability to correlate different data points to derive meaningful insights.
+- Report Writing: Communicating findings effectively through written reports or summaries.
+- API Integration: Experience in integrating and using APIs, such as AbuseIPDB, for obtaining data.

 ### Tools Used

+- Spiderfoot: Used for automated reconnaissance and information gathering.
-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Python 3 and pip: Used for managing Python packages and dependencies.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Text Editor: Used for modifying configuration files, writing scripts, or editing command outputs.
+- Linux Terminal: Utilized for running commands and managing system configurations.

 ## Steps